-Cut the stem right above it’s second set of leaves from the top.
+Using a razor blade, cute the stem right above its second set of leaves from the top.
 Now your plant will focus on two colas and grow a strong Y-shape.
 Give your plant some time to rest after the topping because the procedure will slow down growth.
 But after a few weeks you could do the same process again.

 Removing leaves in the vegetative phase will slow down the growth process of your plant.
 Only remove leaves from a healthy plant.
 It will let you control the shape and growth speed of your plant.
 Use this technique to create a smaller plant that exposes its buds to the grow lights.

 These steps create a lot less stress for your marijuana plants because they are only tied down or bended.
 There is no cutting involved.
 Through bending, you can make your plant grow a horizontal rows of buds.
 Bend over branches that are taller than the rest.
 You can try tying them down or use weights.
 Super cropping is essentially a technique where you bend your plant until the bent point is slightly damaged.